 When you need to see a Doctor

 Doctor appointments are for people with a serious acute illness or injury or general assessment of chronic conditions over and above routine review.

 Students can be seen by any GP or Nurse in any session at the surgery.
-You can book an appointment at the surgery by:
+See our appointments page for more information.

 Advice on Smoking and Alcohol

 Smoking is detrimental to your health and those around you.

 If you would like help on quitting smoking you can make an appointment in our Smoking Cessation Clinics with one of our Nursing team.
 Online help and information is available at NHS Smoke Free or NHS - Live Well

 Advice on alcohol is available from Drink Aware where there is also a handy calculator so you can see how many units you are consuming.